bernardphp/bernard/README.md

 ### Sending Messages

 Any message sent to Raekke must be an instance of `Raekke\Message\MessageInterface` which have a `getName` and `getQueue` method. `getName` is used when working on messages and identifies the worker service that should work on it.
-More on this later on.

 A message is given to a publisher that send the message to the right queue.
-It is also possible ot get the queue directly from the queue manager and push the message there.
+It is also possible to get the queue directly from the queue factory and push the message there.
 The easiest is to give it to the publisher as the queue name is taken from the message object.

 To make it easier to send messages and not require every type to be implemented in a seperate class a `Raekke\Message\DefaultMessage` is provided.
 It can hold any number of proberties and only needs a name for the message.
 The queue name is then generated from that.
 When generating the queue name it will insert a "_" before any uppercase letters and then lowercase everything.

 Messages are serialized to json using [JMS Serializer](http://jmsyst.com/libs/serializer).
 Therefor an instance of that is required.
 Also if custom message classes are used it is needed to add metadata for being able to serialize and deserialize them.

 ``` php
 <?php